Understanding Crises – Shaping Change

 Our Approach

 We explore organizational practices in various crisis contexts and examine the extent to which these enable organizational and societal agency in times of polycrises.
-Thus, we combine interdisciplinary approaches from organizational theory, sociology, psychology, and transformation research and take into account the perspectives of various societal stakeholders.
-With this foundation, we develop innovative and practice-oriented concepts for research and practice.
+In doing so, we combine process- and practice-theoretical approaches from organization studies with related fields of research in sociology, psychology, and political science, while taking into account the perspectives of diverse societal stakeholders.
+With this foundation, we develop innovative and relevant concepts for research and practice.

 This key subject area was developed within the context of the Leuphana Center for Organization & Social Transformation (LOST).
 It constitutes a research focus of the internationally oriented LOST group.